LispCookbook/cl-cookbook/windows.md

 For each installation, an installation directory is suggested.
 It is recommended that you install in the suggested directory since, if you use the suggested directory names, the provided Emacs start-up file (.emacs) will work "out-of-the-box".
 Please note the following:

 * If you use alternative directory names, you will need to modify the .emacs file (instructions provided in step #8).
-* The instructions assume you are using Winzip; however, you can use any alternative utility.
+* The instructions assume you are using WinZip; however, you can use any alternative utility.
-* When you unpack .gz files with Winzip, it will ask you "Should WinZip decompress it to a temporary folder and open it?" - click on "No".
+* When you unpack .gz files with WinZip, it will ask you "Should WinZip decompress it to a temporary folder and open it?" - click on "No".
 When you unzip any files, you should ensure that "All files" radio button is selected and the "Use folder names" check box is ticked.
 * There are instructions for downloading all the implementations; however, it is not necessary to do so.
 You should complete step #1 (Read through step #2 to determine whether you want/need any of the optional Emacs utilities covered in this section.
 Step #3 is required if you want local access to the Common Lisp documentation.
 If you don't want/need the documentation, this step is optional as well.) and the relevant parts of #8 & #9 (regardless of which implementations you download) and you will need to download at least one of #4 - #7\.
 You can download multiple implementations if you want to trial them.